Belair National Park: History

 From 1874 to 1884, the Government Farm was managed by William Cook (1815–1897), father of Edith Agnes Cook.
 His eldest daughter Katherine wrote an article on that period of the farm's history for the South Australian Archives.
 His predecessor was Ebenezer Jarvis (c.
 1829–1897), who left to take a post as manager of Government House, Adelaide.
 Two great bushfires occurred during their time; in 1866/1867 and 1877, when many old trees were destroyed.
 Proposals in 1881 to sell off parts of small portions of the land were opposed by Walter Gooch, James Page and the Australian Natives Association, which led in 1883 to an Act of Parliament prohibiting its sale.
 In 1888 further agitation by Gooch, Arthur Falconer Robin (1867–1906) and Samuel Dixon of the Royal Society of South Australia led to a parliamentary decision that the Government Farm be established as a public park, and after some delays the National Park Act received the Governor's assent in January 1892.
 Another person given partial credit was William Henry Selway of the Field Naturalists' Section of the Royal Society.

 A nine-hole golf course was constructed in the southwest corner of the park in 1934 in an attempt by the state government to raise money for the park's maintenance during the Great Depression.
-The course was expanded to 18 holes in 1941, redeveloped in the 1970's, and sold to a private operator in 1982.
+The course was expanded to 18 holes in 1941, redeveloped in the 1970s, and sold to a private operator in 1982.
 The Belair Park Country Club ran the course until it went into administration in January 2018.
 The state government proposed to repurpose part of the golf course and build a seven-pitch soccer field for the Sturt Lions Football Club, but this proposal met with backlash from the local community during the public consultation period, with more than 8,000 people signing a petition opposing the development.
 The day after the consultation period ended, Environment Minister David Speirs announced that the plan would not go ahead, and in October 2021, the government announced that high-impact development in the former golf course would be banned and that parts of the land would be re-vegetated and returned to the rest of the park.